\'Etale fundamental groups of smooth arithmetic surfaces and the Grothendieck conjecture: Introduction

 \begin{Idefinition} A scheme $X$ over a Dedekind scheme $\mathcal{S}$ is called an \textit{arithmetic surface} if $X$ is regular and the structural morphism $f\colon X\to \mathcal{S}$ is projective, flat, of relative dimension one, and has geometrically connected generic fiber (cf.~\cite[Definition~8.3.14]{MR1917232} for a slightly different definition).
 If, moreover, $f$ is smooth, then $X$ is called a \textit{smooth arithmetic surface}. \end{Idefinition}

 \begin{Icorollary} Let $K$ be a number field and let $S$ be a set of primes of $K$.
-If there exists a rational prime that is invertible in the ring $O_{K,S}$ of $S$-integers, then every smooth arithmetic surface over $O_{K,S}$ whose generic fiber has genus at least $2$ is anabelian. \end{Icorollary}
+If there exists a rational prime that is invertible in the ring $\mathcal{O}_{K,S}$ of $S$-integers, then every smooth arithmetic surface over $\mathcal{O}_{K,S}$ whose generic fiber has genus at least $2$ is anabelian. \end{Icorollary}

-The hypothesis ``there exists a rational prime that is invertible on $\mathcal{S}$" in \cref{Ithm:relative_anabelian} is necessary.
-Indeed, if no rational prime is invertible on $\mathcal{S}$, then we can construct counterexamples to \cref{Ithm:relative_anabelian} by using techniques originally given by T.~Saito in \cite{MR1305400}.
-We present these counterexamples in \cref{subsection1.2}.
+The hypothesis ``there exists a rational prime that is invertible on $\mathcal{S}$" in Theorem~\ref{Ithm:relative_anabelian} is necessary.
+Indeed, if no rational prime is invertible on $\mathcal{S}$, then we can construct counterexamples to Theorem~\ref{Ithm:relative_anabelian} by using techniques originally given by T.~Saito in \cite{MR1305400}.
+We present these counterexamples in Subsection~\ref{subsection1.2}.

-In \cref{Ithm:relative_anabelian}, we assume that every isomorphism is defined over $\mathcal{S}$ or over $\pi_{1}(\mathcal{S})$.
-On the other hand, we now consider a \emph{semi-absolute} version in which isomorphisms are not required to be defined over the fixed base (see~\cref{def:GP}).
+In Theorem~\ref{Ithm:relative_anabelian}, we assume that every isomorphism is defined over $\mathcal{S}$ or over $\pi_{1}(\mathcal{S})$.
+On the other hand, we now consider a \emph{semi-absolute} version in which isomorphisms are not required to be defined over the fixed base (see~Definition~\ref{def:GP}).
 The Neukirch--Uchida theorem implies that the semi-absolute and relative versions of the Grothendieck conjecture over number fields are equivalent.
-Similarly, from \cref{Ithm:relative_anabelian} and the Neukirch--Uchida type result \cite[Theorem~3.4]{MR4626871} for the ring $\mathcal{O}_{K,S}$ of $S$-integers provided $S$ is sufficiently large, we obtain the following result for the semi-absolute version of the Grothendieck conjecture over rings of $S$-integers:
+Similarly, from Theorem~\ref{Ithm:relative_anabelian} and the Neukirch--Uchida type result \cite[Theorem~3.4]{MR4626871} for the ring $\mathcal{O}_{K,S}$ of $S$-integers provided $S$ is sufficiently large, we obtain the following result for the semi-absolute version of the Grothendieck conjecture over rings of $S$-integers: